 Fucus vesiculosus Linnaeus

-Description: A mid-shore wrack easily recognised by its paired bladders occurring on either side of a prominent midrib.
+Description: Mid-shore wrack easily recognised by its paired bladders occurring on either side of a prominent midrib.
 The frond is generally not strongly spiralled and the receptacles do not have a sterile rim (Fucus spiralis and F. guiryi), and the frond does not have a serrated margin (Fucus serratus).
 Fucus vesiculosus is attached by a small, strongly attached disc which gives rise to a short stipe.
 The reproductive receptacles are swollen area at the tips of fronds that have many flask-shaped cavities called conceptacles.
-These house the male and female reprodcctive structures known as antheridia (borne on antheridiophores) and oogonia (containing 8 eggs).
+These house the male and female reproductive structures known as antheridia (borne on antheridiophores) and oogonia (containing 8 eggs), respectively.
 The eggs and sperm are liberated onto the surface of the receptacles and a pheromone (sex-attracting substance) is released by the eggs that attracts the sperm.
 Fertilization results in a zygote that forms a new Fucus adult.